 Keep in mind that all the themes you will find in Shopify are for online stores only.
 It simply means that they all need you to put a product in there.
 You can easily find themes for stores in Shopify, which only have one product, a couple of products, or even thousands of them.
 And if you are looking for more functionality, you can buy thousands of themes for Shopify.

-You may perform it by checking and unchecking boxes in the preferences areas or settings, or you can tinker with the theme’s code if you are familiar with computer programming.
+For me the bottom line on Wix vs Shopify design structure is this: You may perform it by checking and unchecking boxes in the preferences areas or settings, or you can tinker with the theme’s code if you are familiar with computer programming.
 You can do almost all the same things with Wix, and you may also start with a blank slate.

 There is no doubt that support and resources are essential to set up as well as advance your web presence and online shopping goals and aspirations.
 Shopify provides live chat 24/7 for customer support.
 It also offers phone and email support.
 However, Wix only offers you phone support.
 The great news is that both Shopify and Wix score extremely highly in terms of support.